Paradigm Shift Driver Development

 Understeer and Oversteer Defined

-The use of the terms understeer and oversteer can be confusing sometimes, as they can describe a few different situations.
-The SAE/ISO definitions deal with how increases of rear tire slip angle with more lateral force increases the angle of the entire vehicle, which will therefore turn the front tires more without the driver adding any additional steering.
-Slip angle is the difference between the direction a tire is traveling and the direction it is pointing, and we’ll discuss this in greater detail in an upcoming lesson.
+The use of the terms understeer and oversteer can be confusing sometimes however, as they describe different handling characteristics under and over the limit.
+The official SAE/ISO definitions primarily deal with sub-limit behavior as it relates to slip angle differences between front and rear tires.
+This is an important element of car design because as rear tire slip angles increase with lateral force, the angle of the entire vehicle increases, which will therefore turn the front tires without the driver adding any additional steering.

 Vehicle Neutral Steer Slip Angle Oversteer Understeer

-A vehicle has neutral steer when the front/rear tire slip angle characteristics match so that the increased vehicle angle with increased rear slip angle gives the front tires the exact additional slip angle they need to negotiate a given radius corner with the same steered angle.
+A vehicle has neutral steer when these front/rear tire slip angle characteristics match so that the increased vehicle angle with increased lateral force gives the front tires the exact additional slip angle they need to negotiate a given radius corner with the same steered angle.
 Understeer is when the front tires need more slip angle than the rear and so more steering wheel angle would be needed and oversteer is the opposite where less would be needed.
 Keep in mind that this is all sub-limit behavior, but it can be important to take into account in vehicle design.
-For instance, you generally wouldn’t want a passenger car that oversteers and starts turning itself more into a corner as a driver increases speed.
+For instance, you generally wouldn’t want a passenger car that sub-limit oversteers and starts turning itself more if a driver increases speed in a corner.

 Vehicle Neutral Steer Slip Angle Oversteer UndersteerPicture

 So while the front/rear slip angle relationship is the same for understeer and oversteer both under and over the limit and we can therefore use the same definition, these are describing different situations.
-Under the limit, we are primarily describing part of a vehicle’s individual response characteristics, whereas over the limit, we are describing what any vehicle will do when it overcomes the front or rear tires.
-For instance, you could have a vehicle that oversteers under the limit, but its setup has it reach the limit of the front tires first and it will then start to understeer.
-It’s also important to understand that, under the limit, understeer or oversteer will always take place and neither is necessarily good or bad depending on design goals, but over the limit, they are generally considered an error.
-While some amount of understeer or oversteer over the limit is unavoidable when pushing a car to its maximum and we’ll see in later lessons how a driver actually uses this, not letting it become an error is a primary goal when out on track.
+Under the limit, we are primarily describing part of a vehicle’s response characteristics, whereas over the limit, we are describing what a vehicle will do when it overcomes the front or rear tires first.
+For instance, you could have a vehicle that naturally understeers below the limit, but the driver could still accidentally or purposefully overwhelm the rear tires and induce oversteer.

 Car Control Vs The Racing Line